-GVSU's Annis Water Resources Institute has established a buoy-based observatory in Muskegon Lake in 2010 with funding form the US EPA Great Lakes Restoration Initiative (http://glri.us/), and is currently operating it with joint support from NOAA-Great Lakes Environmental Research Laboratory (http://www.glerl.noaa.gov/)and the University of Michigan-Cooperative Institute for Limnology and Ecosystem Research (http://ciler.snre.umich.edu/).
 The buoy system is typically deployed on the lake from April to November, and some sensors may be in the lake year round.
-Water sensors will measure over 13 parameters including temperature, oxygen, nutrients, light, pH, conductivity, algal pigments, bacterial pigments, and current speed and direction.
-Air sensors will measure 8 parameters including temperature, wind, humidity, and precipitation.
-When the buoy system is deployed, data is shared through live data display, web and regional observing networks for monitoring, research and educational outreach, and support the restoration of this coastal Great Lakes environment.
+Water sensors measure over 13 parameters including temperature, oxygen, nutrients, light, pH, conductivity, algal pigments, bacterial pigments, and current speed and direction.
+Air sensors measure 8 parameters including temperature, wind, humidity, and precipitation.
+When the buoy system is deployed, data is shared through live data display, and web and regional observing networks for all to use.

-Observatory data will provide many hands-on research opportunities for researchers and students to assess the lake ecosystem.
+Observatory data is available for researchers, community organizations, teachers, and students to learn about and assess the lake ecosystem.
 Research areas for this intensive data set are extensive and include: